ChisholmKyle/SublimeLinter-cppcheck-misra/README.md

 |rule_texts_file|(Recommended) A file of descriptions of MISRA rules.|
 |misra_py_addon_file|(Required) The misra.py addon file|

 In project-specific settings, note that SublimeLinter allows [expansion variables](http://sublimelinter.readthedocs.io/en/latest/settings.html#settings-expansion).
-For example the variable '${project_path}' can be used to specify a path relative to the project folder.
-For example:
+For example, the variable '${project_path}' can be used to specify a path relative to the project folder.
+Example settings:

 ```json
 "SublimeLinter":